victorjonsson/Arlima/readme.txt

 = Requirements =

 - Wordpress version >= 3.0
-- <strike>PHP version >= 5.3</strike> (Arlima is now compatible with PHP version 5.2)
+- PHP version >= 5.2
 - Modern web browser, preferably Google Chrome.
 Arlima is tested successfully in the latest versions of Mozilla FF, Safari, Opera and
 Internet Explorer 9 (image upload does not work in internet explorer)

 = Wiki =

-Now you can read [the Arlima wiki](https://github.com/victorjonsson/Arlima/wiki/) to get more information about how to use the plugin
+Now you can read [the Arlima wiki](https://github.com/victorjonsson/Arlima/wiki/) to get more information about how to use this plugin

 == Installation ==

 1. Install Arlima via the WordPress.org plugin directory.
 2. Go to "Article lists" -> "Edit lists" in wp-admin and create your first article list.
 3. Open up a page (or create it) in wp-admin.
-Down to the right you will see a container labeled "Arlima" where you choose the list that you created on step 2.
+Down to the right you will see a meta box labeled "Arlima" where you choose the list that you created on step 2.
-4. Go to "Article lists" -> "Manager lists" and start stuffing your article list with interesting content.
+4. Go to "Article lists" -> "Manage lists" and start stuffing your article list with interesting content.

 == Changelog ==